Full Guide to Recover Unsaved/Deleted Word Documents [All-In-One]

 Solution 1: Restore to the Previous Version

-Word document can be accidentally closed without saving due to the computer crashes or power outages, or the users might close it manually before saving.
-Then, how to recover unsaved word document?
-The users can rely on the Microsoft Previous Version Tool to recover Word document not saved.
+Word documents can be accidentally closed without saving due to computer crashes or power outages, or the users might close them manually before saving.
+Then, how to recover unsaved word documents?
+The users can rely on the Microsoft Previous Version Tool to recover Word documents not saved.
 Once an accident happened, you can re-launch the Microsoft Word and select the previous version from the left panel.

 Solution 2: Locate the Temporary File

-As said that Microsft Word can deal with the previous version in most cases.
-Still, it can be failed for some extra reasons, if you can’t recover unsaved Word document as wanted using the solution 1, try this solution to locate the temporary File with the below steps:
+As said that Microsoft Word can deal with the previous version in most cases.
+Still, it can be failed for some extra reasons, if you can’t recover an unsaved Word document as wanted using solution 1, try this solution to locate the temporary file with the below steps: